n-destin/Gold-Nuggets-Board-Game/map/README.md

 A person is an object held within a map and corresponds to a player in the game nuggets.
 A person has an amount of gold, as well as a name and position on a map.

 ### maptest.c
-A testing program which samples how to use the map directory
+A unit testing program which samples how to use the map directory